harding/old-docs-history-bitcoin.org/en/developer-guide.md

 print ""
 {% endhighlight %}

 {% autocrossref %}
-<br />*Required:* Now, to finish, we just dump out the serialized
-PaymentRequest (which contains the serialized PaymentDetails).
-The serialized data is in binary, so we can't use Python's print() because it would add an extraneous newline.
+(Required) BIP71 defines the content types for PaymentRequests, Payments, and PaymentACKs.
 {% endautocrossref %}

 {% highlight python %}
 file.write(stdout, request.SerializeToString())
 {% endhighlight %}

 {% autocrossref %}
+`request`: (required) now, to finish, we just dump out the serialized PaymentRequest (which contains the serialized PaymentDetails).
+The serialized data is in binary, so we can't use Python's print() because it would add an extraneous newline.

 The following screenshot shows how the authenticated PaymentDetails created by the program above appears in the GUI from Bitcoin Core 0.9.